 Ocean items

-Here we show a few images from between ports that might be of interest to naturalists.
+Here we show a few images taken from between the various ports that might be of interest to naturalists.

 Belem

 In Belem we took an uber to a botanic garden/ nature park on the edge of the urban area.
 This ride took a half hour to get to the park and it was very inexpensive.
-Uber is apparently the way to move around in urban areas inexpensively.
-The ship tenders went to a dock about 10 miles north of Belem’s center, so transportation was essential to see anything.
+Uber is apparently the way to move around inexpensively in Brazilian urban areas.
+The ship’s tenders went to a dock about 10 miles north of Belem’s center, so transportation was essential to see anything in Belem itself.

 iPhone photos